 In short, if anyone has a weird and wonderful idea they would like incorporating into the shape of a musical instrument, if it is remotely possible, I am confident that I will be able to build it.

 You’ll see some of nature’s best work on all my instruments.
 The availability of some wood can be in short supply.

 All of the wood I use is of AAA grade quality.
 I have a stock of rare quality wood that is no longer available on the world market just waiting for you to pick for your bespoke guitar build.
 If you know what character of sound you want your instrument to have, then I can advise you as to what wood to use.
 Most of my instruments feature 3 or 4 different woods in the construction.

-Violins are personally handcrafted by Doug to exacting requirements including customer choice of exotic woods, machine heads, pearl and abalone inlay work and freedom of choice for the shape.
+Violins are personally handcrafted by Doug to exacting requirements including customer choice of exotic woods, machine heads, violin rosin, pearl and abalone inlay work and freedom of choice for the shape.
 Classical users of these Wilkes electric violins include Miss Jane Burgess.